ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

 FCIMC options
 -------------

-**AUTOCORR** [iLagMin] [iLagMax] [iLagStep]
+**AUTOCORR** [iLagMin] [iLagMax] [iLagStep] [NoAutoDets]
     This is a parallel FCIMC option.
-It will calculate the autocorrelation function for certain determinants specified in the code, between the lag values of iLagMin and iLagMax in steps of iLagStep.
+It will calculate the autocorrelation function for certain determinants, between the lag values of iLagMin and iLagMax in steps of iLagStep.
 If iLagMax is negative, it will calculate the ACF over all possible k-times.
-    Currently the ACF is only evaluated for the HF determinant, though this is expected to change.
+    Currently the ACF is evaluated for the 'NoAutoDets' largest-weighted MP1 components.

 **POPSFILE** [iWritePopsEvery]
     Default: on.
 Default iWritePopsEvery (optional argument) 100000.